torsday/notebook/presentations/push_notifications_prez.md

 1. An *app* must register with the system to receive remote notifications.
 2. Upon receiving a registration request, the system forwards the request to the notifications server, which generates a *unique device token*, for the app, using information contained in the *device’s* certificate.
 3. It then encrypts the token using a token key and returns it to the device.
-4. Upon receiving this token, your app must forward it to the *app's server*.
+4. Upon receiving this token, your app must forward it to the *provider*.

 ---

+### Token Generation and Dispersal

 *Note: A **device token** is not a unique ID that you can use to identify a device.
 Device tokens can change after updating the operating system on a device.
 As a result, apps should send their device token.*